Stegosaurus: Plate function

-The function of Stegosaurus plates has been much debated.
+The function of Stegosaurus' plates has been much debated.
 Marsh suggested that they functioned as some form of armor, though Davitashvili (1961) disputed this, claiming that they were too fragile and ill-placed for defensive purposes, leaving the animal's sides unprotected.
 Nevertheless, others have continued to support a defensive function.
 Bakker suggested in 1986 that the plates were covered in horn comparing the surface of the fossilized plates to the bony cores of horns in other animals known or thought to bear horns.
 Christiansen and Tschopp (2010), having studied a well-preserved specimen of Hesperosaurus with skin impressions, concluded that the plates were covered in a keratin sheath which would have strengthened the plate as a whole and provided it with sharp cutting edges.
 Bakker stated that Stegosaurus could flip its osteoderms from one side to another to present a predator with an array of spikes and blades that would impede it from closing sufficiently to attack the Stegosaurus effectively.
 He contends that they had insufficient width for them to stand erect easily in such a manner as to be useful in display without continuous muscular effort.
-Mobility of the plates, however, has been disputed by other paleontologists.
+However, mobility of the plates has been disputed by other paleontologists.

-Another possible function of the plates is they may have helped to control the body temperature of the animal, in a similar way to the sails of the pelycosaurs Dimetrodon and Edaphosaurus (and modern elephant and rabbit ears).
+Another possible function of the plates could have been helping to control the animal's body temperature, in a similar way to the sails of the pelycosaurs Dimetrodon and Edaphosaurus (and modern elephant and rabbit ears).
 The plates had blood vessels running through grooves and air flowing around the plates would have cooled the blood.
 Buffrénil, et al. (1986) found "extreme vascularization of the outer layer of bone", which was seen as evidence that the plates "acted as thermoregulatory devices".
-Likewise, 2010 structural comparisons of Stegosaurus plates to Alligator osteoderms seem to support the conclusion that the potential for a thermoregulatory role in the plates of Stegosaurus definitely exists.
+Likewise, 2010 structural comparisons of Stegosaurus plates to Alligator osteoderms seem to support the potential for a thermoregulatory role.